jsking2920/Ex-Oblivione/README.txt

 of many old-school roguelikes.

+Notice:
+This is the version of the project that I have worked on since submitting it as a term project and is NOT what I submitted for a grade.
+Very little has changed (so far) but if I continue to add to the game in the future, it will be on this branch.

 How to run Ex Oblivione:
 Run the file named "main.py" in an editor with python-tcod installed to play the game.